suwesh/suwesh.github.io/_pages/about.md

   - /about.html
 ---

 I'm a Computer Science and Engineering graduate from National Institute of Technology Rourkela, with a strong focus on building intelligent and autonomous systems and data engineering solutions.
+At Hero Hosuing Finance, I develop AI/ML solutions on AWS, working on projects such as building a post call analytics pipeline, Intelligent Document Processing using OCR and Transformers, and managing the development of a RAG based LLM chatbot.

 A data-driven personal website
 ======